 On November 29th 2015, the first Streetopia was hosted in Observatory with the support, participation and engagement of local civic organisations, residents and artists from AfrikaBurn and the Obs community.
 The event saw over 3000 people enjoy a day filled with art, performance and a wide variety of activities – all for free.

 Businesses in the event area enjoyed a bumper day’s trade, and for many of those selling food and drink, this extended into the evening.
 This was also the case in 2016, with even greater numbers of community members and visitors enjoying the day on our streets, engaging with the many activities that are laid on for free.

-However, AfrikaBurn (who provided funding for the event in 2015 & 2016 to the tune of R200 000) cannot continue to fund the event alone.
-This is why an appeal is being made to business owners in the area to support Streetopia through a donation that would go towards ensuring the event is sustainable and can continue to attract a diverse number of residents, Capetonians and also a large number of international students to the area on the day – and to be repeat visitors for Obs and its businesses.
+However, the kind of funding provided by AfrikaBurn for the 2015, 2016 and 2017 will no longer possible from the 2018 event onwards.
+To date, this This is why an appeal is being made to business owners in the area to support Streetopia through a donation that would go towards ensuring the event is sustainable and can continue to attract a diverse number of residents, Capetonians and also a large number of international students to the area on the day – and to be repeat visitors for Obs and its businesses.